ocropus-archive/DUP-cctc/README.rst

 There are two primary functions, ``cctc_align_targets`` and ``cctc_align_targets_batched``.
 The first takes a ``length x depth`` tensor, while the second takes a ``batch x length x depth`` tensor and applies allignment to each batch element.
+Operations over batches are parallelized using ``std::async``.

 A call to ``cctc_align_targets(output, source, targets)`` aligns the source with the targets.
 The source length must be equal to, or